Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

 When a medical spa updates their Google Maps listing — new email, new phone number, new location — that data is available immediately.
 No waiting for a quarterly database refresh.

 What makes this different: real-time data that hasn't been sitting in a warehouse for months.
-Advanced filters that let you target med spas by Google review rating, social media presence, website status, and more.
+Filters that let you target med spas by Google review rating, social media presence, website status, and more.
 And the cost?
 About $50 for 10,000 leads.
 That's roughly half a cent per contact, compared to 5-15 cents from traditional providers.

 For details on how the extraction process works, see our guide on how to find emails on Google Maps.